-Some policies exclude "loss caused by an employee."
-This kind of exclusion can be problematic in a cyber policy where cyber issues sometimes involve an inside job.
+Some policies exclude "loss caused by an employee."270 This kind of exclusion can be problematic in a cyber policy where cyber issues sometimes involve an inside job.

-Even where there is not a blanket employee exclusion, insurance policies often preclude coverage for liabilities expected or intended or damage knowingly caused by "the insured."
-A common question in insurance contracts, which is equally significant in the context of cyber policies, is whose knowledge controls the applicability of potentially applicable exclusions.
+Even where there is not a blanket employee exclusion, insurance policies often preclude coverage for liabilities expected or intended or damage knowingly caused by "the insured."271 A common question crisis management firm or law firm agreed to by the Insurer to advise an Insured on minimizing the harm to such Insured, including, without limitation, maintaining and restoring public confidence in such Insured.").